 No, each organisation will keep its own record.
 For example, everyone who is registered at a GP practice will have a record kept at that practice.

 If you attend a local hospital, they will create their own record, and the same for social care services.
 Many of these records are now held electronically, which means that we can now start to bring all the information together in one place for a fuller picture to support care needs.

 I live in one county, but I am registered with a GP in a different county, so am I included?

-Currently patient/clients who are registered with a GP practice in Staffordshire and Stoke-on-Trent CCG areas will have their GP information included in One Health and Care.
-As the project expands and more partners come involved, this will grow and expand.
+Currently individuals who are registered with a GP practice in Staffordshire and Stoke-on-Trent CCG areas will have their GP information included in One Health and Care.
+This is being expanded to include GP practices within Shropshire, Telford and Wrekin during Summer 2021.

 How will you prevent the information being used inappropriately?